-This article contains some affiliate links and are at no additional cost to you, they help maintain Wandering Helene so I can continue to bring you valuable content.
+This article contains some affiliate links and is at no additional cost to you, they help maintain Wandering Helene so I can continue to bring you valuable content.
 All affiliate programs are products or services that I use and trust.

 Ljubljana is the capital of Slovenia and perfectly located in the middle of this country.
 That means it is the perfect place to use as your “homebase” while exploring the area.
-In just one hour and 30 minutes (or less) you can drive to the seaside, the alps, see castles, or vineyards of Slovenia, but today I am sharing all of my tips for what to see, do, and possibly eat in Ljubljana, which also happens to be my current home.
+In just one hour and 30 minutes (or less) you can drive to the seaside, the Alps, see castles, or vineyards of Slovenia, but today I am sharing all of my tips for what to see, do, and possibly eat in Ljubljana, which also happens to be my current home.

-Maybe it is your first time traveling to Ljubljana and of course you want to make the most of it!
+Maybe it is your first time traveling to Ljubljana and of course, you want to make the most of it!
 Welcome! or Dobrodošli! as they say here, to the infamous Green Capital!
 Slovenia might have jumped on your radar after seeing it on the endless lists of underrated countries, best places you didn’t know existed, or even more recent ones around sustainability or food.
 Whatever brought you here, you will find something special to explore.

 Here is my maybe overly comprehensive and hopefully easy guide to all of the tourist spots in Ljubljana.
 Once you make your way through these you can check out some of my other articles to explore Ljubljana and Slovenia in more depth.